bseltz-cohesity/scripts/oracle/powershell/backupNow/README.md

 ## Other Runtime Parameters

-* -sleepTimeSecs: (optional) seconds to sleep between status queries (default is 110)
+* -sleepTimeSecs: (optional) seconds to sleep between status queries (default is 120)
 * -progress: (optional) display percent complete
 * -wait: (optional) wait for job to complete and return exit code, otherwise exit immediately after starting the job
 * -abortIfRunning: (optional) exit if job is already running (default is to wait and run when existing run is finished)
 * -outputlog: (optional) enable output logging
 * -logfile: (optional) path/name of log file (default is ./log-backupNow.log)
 * -waitMinutesIfRunning: (optional) exit after X minutes if job is already running (default is 60)
-* -waitForNewRunMinutes: (optional) exit after X minutes if new run fails to appear (Default is 20)
+* -waitForNewRunMinutes: (optional) exit after X minutes if new run fails to appear (Default is 30)
 * -cancelPreviousRunMinutes: (optional) cancel previous job run if it has been running for X minutes
 * -statusRetries: (optional) quit script with failure if unable to get status X times (default is 10)
 * -extendedErrorCodes: (optional) return extended set of exit codes (see below) by default 0 = successful, 1 = not successful
-* -testMode: (optional) override default sleepTimeSecs and waitForNewRunMinutes (otherwise defaults will be enforced)

 ## Extended Error Codes